blukatdevelopment/FPS_Framework/Planning/README.md

 	All features should be tested thoroughly to diagnose and resolve bugs.

 ## Interface Programming
-**Settings Menu**
-DONE Make sure the following features exist
-- Field validation if necessary
-- Save button that gives confirmation upon success
-- Prepopulate existing fields

- Include the following fields for use
-- mouse_sensitivity_x SLIDER 0, 1
-- mouse_sensitivity_y SLIDER 0, 1
-- username
-- master volume SLIDER 0, 1
-- sfx volume SLIDER 0, 1
-- musc volume SLIDER 0, 1
-- first_login date (Don't allow player to change)

 ## Network Programming

 ## Core Programming

-**DONE SettingsDb**
-Settings Db should have the following features/methods
-- Use separate db file.
-- StoreSetting(name, value)
-- string RetrieveSetting(name)
-- First-time init

-**DONE Session init settings**
-Session should initialize using settings provide by SettingsDb

-**DONE Volume**
--Speakers should use volume pulled from Session -Jukebox should use volume pulled from Session

-**DONE Mouse sensitivity**
-ActorInputHandler should pull these settings from Session
 ## Gameplay Programming

 ## AI programming